3w1714n0/Benchmark_Analysis_full-length_isoforms/README.md

  <img src='https://people.ucsc.edu/~atang14/flair/flair_workflow_compartmentalized.png' alt='flair workflow' width='680'/>

-As we can see in the image above, this algorithm has multiple modules to follow.
+As we can see in the image above, this algorithm has multiple modules to follow, so I will therefore show below the commands I have used to carry out the analysis.

 ##### flair align

-##### flair correct ??
+##### flair correct

 ##### flair collapse